Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Laban's request was made because he didn't think Jacob could be trusted.
 In fact, he didn't think he himself could be trusted when it came to his relationship with Jacob.
 Therefore, he asked God to keep an eye on both of them to ensure they do not break the agreement in the future.

-Mizpah is a Hebrew word for "watchtower" or "lookout" and is used to mark an agreement between two men, with God as their witness.
+Mizpah is a Hebrew word for "watchtower" or "lookout" and is used to mark an agreement between two people, with God as their witness.

 Jacob did not know that his wife Rachel had stolen her father’s gods.
-Laban accused Jacob of stealing them and he confronted him about other things.
+Laban accused Jacob of stealing them, and he confronted him about them.
 Laban was angry that Jacob had left secretly.
 The two men argued before coming to an agreement.

 They heaped up a pile of rocks to mark the place where they agreed as a reminder.
 It was a boundary that neither man would go past from that day forward.